eforsyth/portfolio/README.md

 # Portfolio

-Simple portfolio containing examples of coding skills and applications of spatial statistical methods.
+A simple portfolio containing examples of coding skills and applications of spatial statistical methods.
 Example methods cover geographically weighted regression, network analysis, point pattern analysis, clustering, and some basic data visualisation.
 All of the examples use R, save for network analysis, which uses Python.

 All data comes from open sources.